 This will divert scarce resources away from alcoholics to people with life problems that usually resolve themselves.

 The same expansion of diagnoses exists throughout DSM-5.
-For example, a person who grieves the death of a loved one for over two weeks is now diagnosed as mentally ill.
+For example, a person who grieves the death of a loved one for over two weeks is now mentally ill.
 The person has “major depressive disorder.”
 Medicalizing normal grief will be a bonanza to psychiatrists and pharmaceutical companies.

 Similarly, “Excessive eating 12 times in 3 months is no longer just a manifestation of gluttony and the easy availability of really great tasting food.
 DSM 5 has instead turned it into a psychiatric illness called Binge Eating Disorder.”4